Is It Time to Make Your First Acquisition?

 Tax considerations for your first acquisition

-Federal and state taxes are inherently complicated and determining how your first acquisition might affect your taxes demands some careful study by your CPA or other tax professional.
-The tax impact depends largely on how your business is legally structured (for example, whether it’s a sole proprietorship, partnership, or corporation), the structure of the business you’re buying, and how the combined company will be structured.
+Federal and state taxes can be complicated and determining how your first acquisition might affect your taxes demands the expertise of a CPA or other tax professional.
+The tax impact depends largely on how your business is legally structured (whether it’s a sole proprietorship, partnership, or corporation), the structure of the business you’re buying, and how the combined company will be structured.
 For example, the rules are different for C-corporations and S-corporations.

-Generally, tax questions for the acquirer focus on how the combined entities will be taxed going forward.
-Much of that depends upon how the businesses will be structured.
-As an example, if you plan to operate the company from a single office, you'll lose the expense deductions related to the acquired company's facilities.
-That's why your accounting advisor needs to prepare projections.
+For instance, if you plan to operate the company from a single office, you'll lose the expense deductions related to the acquired company's facilities—which is why your accountant will prepare projections.

 Disclaimer: Please note, Oak Street Funding does not provide legal or tax advice.
 This blog is for informational purposes only.
 It is not a statement of fact or recommendation, does not constitute an offer for a loan, professional or legal or tax advice or legal opinion and should not be used as a substitute for obtaining valuation services or professional, legal or tax advice.